 - Willa, a childhood friend from Shaleburrow who ended up in Elmoss.
 She's now an insectrist.
 We trade Mouse Guard stories I heard via mail, delivered by… Mouse Guard.

 - Victor, a thin red mouse who joined me as a recruit and is now a tenderpaw in another patrol.
 He severely mistreated me during the the apprenticeship, sabotaging my maps.
-He's in Mouse Guard for the wrong reasons.
+He's in Mouse Guard for the wrong reasons (think: a cop who gets off on power).

 - Cloak Color